NormLorenz/react-expenses/APPLICATION.md

 * refactor Debit component to clickable ExpenseType - DONE
 * use propTypes for stateless components - DONE
 * use mouse pointer with ExpenseType component - DONE
-* building utilities library - http://wesbos.com/javascript-modules/ - DONE
+* building a utilities library - http://wesbos.com/javascript-modules/ - DONE

 ### in-flight